RHETORICALPOINTS

 1

-Go to Content Studio in the navigation bar.
+Go to Content Studio in the navigation bar and choose Analyze Video.

 -